James Fry, MA, LMHC

 Member of Focus on the Family's Christian Counselors Network*

 James Fry is a Graduate of the Master of Arts degree program in Christian Psychology and Counseling from Ashland Theological Seminary in Ashland, Ohio, in conjunction with Emerge Counseling Center in Akron, Ohio.
-He has over 30 years of experience in Christian ministry, counseling and therapy.
+He has 40 years of experience in Christian ministry, counseling and therapy.
 He has been a full-time psychotherapist counseling individuals, marriages, families, children and adolescents in Ohio and Florida since 1983.
 He has also served as an inpatient therapist at Riverside Behavioral Center in Punta Gorda, Florida, and as a therapist and supervisor of therapists at Peace River Outward Bound, where he worked with adolescent males referred by the courts.

 In 2005, Jim saw the need for multi-faceted coaching and